Mike Tsang: 2022: Introduction to Chinese audiences

 On the contrary, Call Me by Fire (season 2) would prove to be a greater challenge.
-Invited to join on the back of his previous success, Tsang had by far the least experience among all participants in the show's history, having debuted just less than 18 months when filming began in June 2022.
-Compared to the other seasoned musicians and performers who had been in the industry for at least 5 to 40 years, including superstars like Alex To, Richie Ren, Vanness Wu, Alec Su etc., Tsang was almost an unknown to non-Cantonese speaking audiences at the start of show.
+Invited to join on the back of his previous success, Tsang had by far the least experience among all participants in the show's history.
+When filming began in June 2022, he had only debuted less than 18 months before.
+Compared to the other seasoned musicians and performers including veteran superstars like Alex To, Richie Ren, Vanness Wu, Alec Su etc., Tsang was almost an unknown to non-Cantonese speaking audiences at the start of show.
 In a contest where audience popularity voting was the determining factor, he was able to impress sufficiently with his few performances, and avoided elimination to reach the finals.
 Although he could not make the final selection, Tsang called this a highly rewarding experience, both in terms of personal growth and friendships with fellow contestants who were top tier performers and musical minds in their own right.

-Call Me by Fire (season 2), broadcast online via the Mango TV platform, had an audience reach nationwide, with Episode 1 alone recording 171 million views on the first day of upload.
+Call Me by Fire (season 2), broadcast online via the Mango TV platform, had an audience reach nationwide, with Episode 1 alone recording 171 million views on the first day of upload (more than 10% of the entire nation's population).
 As of June 2024, online viewership at the Mango TV platform has exceeded 310 million on average for each episode of the season.